A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: A Unified Construction of MTM Algorithms

-it has been shown that the algorithm has fast convergence times \citep{gagnon2023localbalancing}.
-Additionally, using a single proposal distribution and this weight function results in an MTM kernel that approximates that of Hamiltonian Monte Carlo as $M\to\infty$.
-The five weight functions addressed thus far have been summarized in Table \ref{tab:weight functions}.
+which has been shown to accelerate convergence \citep{gagnon2023localbalancing}.
+Furthermore, if the proposal distributions are homogeneous, the resulting MTM kernel that approximates Hamiltonian Monte Carlo as $M\to\infty$.
+These five weight functions are summarized in Table \ref{tab:weight functions}.

-An alternative use of the general form of the weight function is to construct an approximate MCMC method that exchanges exactness for reduced computation time.
-Computing the acceptance probability in Equation \ref{eqn:restricted accept prob P1} requires the evaluation of the target distribution $2M$ times.
-To reduce the computational burden of the multiple-try framework, one can use a Taylor expansion of the target distribution around the current state of the chain \citep{pandolfi2014genMTMpap}:
+The general form for the weight can be exploited to construct an approximate MCMC method that trade exactness for computational efficiency.
+Evaluating the exact acceptance probability in Equation \ref{eqn:restricted accept prob P1} requires computing the target density $2M$ times per iteration.
+To reduce this computational bottleneck, \citet{pandolfi2014genMTMpap} proposed using a second-order Taylor expansion of the target log-density around the current state $\mathbf x$:

-where $s$ and $D$ are the gradient and Hessian of $\log\pi(\mathbf x)$ with respect to $\mathbf x$.
-By designing the weight function in this way, the target distribution need only be evaluated at the current state $\mathbf x$ and at the proposal $\mathbf y_J$, rather than at each of the $\mathbf y_m$'s and $\mathbf x_m^*$'s.
-However, by using $\pi^*$ in the weight function, the stationary distribution of the algorithm will be $\pi^*$ rather than $\pi$.
+where $s(\mathbf x)$ and $D(\mathbf x)$ denote the gradient and Hessian of $\log\pi(\mathbf x)$, respectively.
+By substituting this approximation into the weight function, the true target distribution $\pi$ only needs to be evaluated at the current state $\mathbf x$ and the selected proposal $\mathbf y_J$.
+However, because $\pi^*$ is used to construct the kernel, the stationary distribution of the resulting Markov chain is $\pi^*$ rather than the target $\pi$.

-\section{Simulation experiments}
+\section{Simulation Experiments}

-The subsequent simulation experiments are organized into three categories, based on the type of target distribution they represent: those exhibiting non-Gaussian characteristics, multimodal distributions, and posterior distributions over parameters of interest.
-First, we describe the general set-up of all experiments, then the specifics of each experiment are given.
+To benchmark MTM performance, we conduct a full-factorial simulation study across three classes of target distributions: non-Gaussian targets, multimodal landscapes, and posterior distributions arising from parameter inference problems.
+While a previous review has explored select MTM configurations in the context of signal processing \citep{martino2018review}, our study provides a systematic evaluation of MTM settings, including recent developments since the last review, to fully map the interaction effects between algorithm design choices.